Our dedicated team prevents injury and death on U.S. roads.

 Lisa Minjares-Kyle is a TTI Assistant Research Scientist under the Youth Transportation Safety Program at the Texas A&M Transportation Institute (TTI).
 Her primary area of expertise involves research and development of educational outreach materials pertaining to young drivers.
 Topics of interest include: distracted driving, impaired driving, child passenger safety, peer-to-peer outreach and data analysis.
 She has conducted extensive literature reviews on multiple transportation topics and has co-authored several traffic safety technical papers as well as two traffic safety programs regarding drug and alcohol traffic safety issues.
 She led in the development of the Continuing Professional Education workshop for Teen Traffic Safety and played an active role in the development of the Peer-to-Peer Training Initiative for young teens.
 She is a Certified Passenger Safety Technician, which focuses on educating the public on child occupant safety through car seat checks and hands-on education.
 She is also a Certified Peer Program Educator, which focuses on educating teens about peer-to-peer outreach and programs including Peer Leadership.
 Current projects include Peer-to-Peer Traffic Safety Programs in Colorado, Delaware and Texas as well as Impaired Driving Education and Prevention in Texas.
 She is a Master Certified Health Education Specialist and she obtained both her Bachelors and Masters of Science degrees from Texas A&M University in Psychology and Health Education.

-Stacey M. Tisdale, MAIS, PMP, CPPE – Associate Research Specialist
+Stacey M. Tisdale, MAIS, PMP, CPPE – Project Manager II

 210-321-1232 | [email protected]

 Ms. Tisdale’s background in Communication, web development, and graphic design allows her to find new and innovative ways to convert statistics and safety messaging into materials, activities, and easy-to-remember education for peer-to-peer delivery for all age groups.
 Ms. Tisdale has developed several activities deployed within schools, including Zero Crazy, Ride With Me, and Extra Mile and was instrumental in Teens in the Driver Seat becoming a Certified Peer Program.
 She is also a Certified Peer Program Educator who has worked with hundreds of schools across the country to teach peer leaders to become traffic safety champions within their community and activate teams.
 Ms. Tisdale has been Principal Investigator and Co-Principal Investigator for multiple projects in multiple states while continuing to work in the field with teens and young adults, giving her the unique perspective of how developed activities are carried through, materials are used, and end educational results.
-She is team lead for communication and marketing and is the regional representative for Georgia, the Midwest, and California.
+She is team lead for graphics and marketing and is the regional representative for Georgia, California, Arizona, Michigan, Indiana, Ohio, Missouri, Kentucky, Tennessee, and New York.
 She currently serves on the National Association of Peer Program Professional’s Professional Development Board.
 Ms. Tisdale is a Certified Project Management Professional and has obtained her Master of Arts degree in Communication and Business.